 UKCP registrants undertake to adhere to the supervision requirements of the UKCP.
 These requirements are held in separate documents.

 All members are required to have supervision or peer support dependent on their level of experience:

-- For the first three years/200 hours in practice (whichever is the longer) practitioners are required to be in a supervisionary relationship with a qualified supervisor Part of the training to become a qualified supervisor involves a recognition of the ethical requirement to ensure that one’s supervisees have adequate supervision.
-On this basis NSHP does not specify the amount or frequency of supervision required as if this is inadequate the supervisor is open to disciplinary processes for unethical practice.
+- For the first three years/200 hours in practice (whichever is the longer) practitioners are required to be in a supervisory relationship with a qualified supervisor.
+Part of the training to become a qualified supervisor involves a recognition of the ethical requirement to ensure that supervisees have adequate supervision.
+On this basis we do not specify the amount or frequency of supervision required (if this is inadequate the supervisor is open to disciplinary processes for unethical practice).

-- After three years/200 hours in practice (whichever is longer) practitioners are required to either be in a supervisionary relationship (as above) or be an active member of a peer support relationship.
-NSHP expects this relationship to provide adequate guidance and support for client work, recognizing its potential to have a negative psychological impact on the practitioner and also recognizing the potential danger of a practitioner becoming stale or to have too narrow a focus on their work.
+- After three years/200 hours in practice (whichever is longer) practitioners are required to either be in a supervisory relationship (as above) or be an active member of a peer support relationship.
+We expect this relationship to provide adequate guidance and support for client work, recognising its potential to have a negative psychological impact on the practitioner and also recognising the potential danger of a practitioner becoming stale or having too narrow a focus on their work.

 Supervisors/peer supporters may be required, at any time, to produce a report on the participation of the supervisee, and the supervisee’s standing as a registrant in good standing may be affected by this report.